 Use assorted vegetables, such as pumpkin, butternut squash, shallots, onions, garlic, parsnips, beetroots, carrots, or rutabaga

 Fresh herbs, such as thyme or sage, chopped

 Salt and freshly ground black pepper

-Coarsely cut into pieces of approximately equal size, then arrange in a large baking pan, brush with oil, and scatter herbs on top.
-Season to taste with salt and pepper if desired.
-Roast vegetables, turning occasionally, until golden on the edges and tender when pierced with a knife, about 1 hour.
+Coarsely cut into pieces of approximately equal size, then arrange in the pan and scatter herbs on top.
+Season to taste with salt and pepper.
+Roast vegetables, turning occasionally, until golden on the edges and tender when pierced with a knife, about 45 minutes to 1 hour.

 Marlene’s Kitchen Pharmacy Autumn Tips;